gileck/book-reader-app/feature-plans/api-client-cache-refactor.md

 - Risk: Early module imports might call `apiClient` before initialization.
 Mitigation: The initialization component mounts within `SettingsProvider` and runs on first render; if any API calls happen even earlier, consider defaulting `getSettingsSafe()` to read from `localStorage` or render the initializer before other providers.
 Current app structure mounts routes after providers, so risk is low.
 - Risk: SSR (if any) and window access.
 The client-only initializer should run only in the browser; ensure no server import paths rely on `initializeApiClient`.
 - Dependency: None beyond current Settings and Cache modules.
-- Open Question: Should Offline Mode also hard-block network calls or only prefer cache?
-Current plan prefers cache and does not artificially fail requests; if required, we can add a guard to skip network entirely.
+- Decision: Offline Mode hard-blocks network calls and only serves cached entries.
+If none exist, return an offline/unavailable error.

 ## 5. Task List

 - [ ] Task 1: Extend `Settings` with `offlineMode` and `staleWhileRevalidate`
 - [ ] Task 2: Persist and expose new settings in `SettingsContext`
+- [ ] Task 2.1: Track device offline (`online`/`offline` events) and derive `effectiveOffline`
 - [ ] Task 3: Add toggles to `Settings` route (UI)
 - [ ] Task 4: Add `initializeApiClient(getSettings)` to `apiClient`
 - [ ] Task 5: Implement new cache-return policy in `apiClient`